AssetFetch/spec/spec.md

 This encoding for query data is already extremely widespread and can therefore usually be handled by using standard libraries, both on the provider- and on the client-side.

-### Response payloads
+## Response payloads

 The payload of all responses from a provider MUST be valid JSON and SHOULD use the Content-Type header `application/json`.
 The exact structure of the data for individual endpoints is specified in the [Endpoint section](#endpoint-list).

 ## User-Agent

-The client SHOULD send an appropriate user-agent header as defined in the [specification](https://www.rfc-editor.org/rfc/rfc9110#field.user-agent).
+The client SHOULD send an appropriate user-agent header as defined in the [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#field.user-agent).

 If the client is embedded in a host application, for example as an addon inside a 3D suite, it SHOULD set its first `product` and `product-version` identifier based on the "parent" application and then describe the product and version of the client plugin itself afterwards.